Introduction

 June is when the garden starts to feel generous, but it still rewards patience.
 Some crops are ready to pick, some only need checking, and others are better left to build for July and August.

-So, treat June as a month of steady picking rather than one big harvest.
-Cut the salad leaves before they bolt, check the soft fruit before the birds and slugs move in, and give crops like tomatoes, maincrop potatoes, squash and onions the extra time they need.
+Treat June as a month of steady picking rather than one big harvest.
+Cut salad leaves before they bolt, check soft fruit before the birds and slugs move in, test-lift first early potatoes before digging more, and give crops like tomatoes, maincrop potatoes, squash and onions the extra time they need.

-June also gives you a good chance to keep the garden moving.
-Every cleared row of radishes, tired salad crop or lifted patch of first early potatoes can become the next sowing.
-Even a small follow-on crop can stretch your harvests into late summer and autumn.
+June also gives you a chance to keep the garden moving.
+Every cleared row of radishes, tired salad crop or lifted patch of first early potatoes can become the next sowing, helping you stretch your harvests into late summer and autumn.

 For the bigger picture, use the UK Harvest Calendar to see what is ready through the rest of the year.
-And if June harvests are opening up gaps in your beds, use the Allotment Planner to plan your next round of crops before the space sits empty.
+If June harvests are opening up gaps in your beds, use the Allotment Planner to plan your next round of crops before the space sits empty.

 FAQ Section

 In June, UK gardeners can often harvest lettuce, rocket, radishes, spring onions, spinach, chard, broad beans, peas, mangetout and first early potatoes.
-You may also get baby carrots, beetroot and early courgettes if they were sown early, started under cover, or grown in a warm sheltered spot.
+You may also get baby carrots, beetroot and early courgettes if they were sown early or grown in a warm, sheltered spot.

-As always, check the crop before harvesting heavily.
-Salad leaves and radishes can pass their best quickly, while potatoes and baby roots may need longer depending on the weather and sowing date.
+Check crops before harvesting heavily.
+Salad leaves and radishes can pass their best quickly, while potatoes and baby roots may need longer.

 Yes, you can often harvest first early potatoes in June, especially if they were planted early and have grown well.
-However, June is usually a test-lift month rather than a time to dig up the whole row straight away.
+However, June is usually a test-lift month rather than a time to dig up the whole row.

 Check one plant first, or gently feel around the base for tubers.
-If the potatoes are a good new-potato size, lift what you need.
-If they are still tiny, leave the rest in the ground for another week or two.
+If they are a good new-potato size, lift what you need.
+If they are still tiny, leave the rest for another week or two.

 The main fruit to pick in June in the UK is usually strawberries.
 You may also be able to harvest rhubarb, gooseberries and early raspberries, depending on your variety, location and spring weather.

 Yes, you can usually still harvest rhubarb in June, but it is often the last month for regular picking.
-After late June or early July, it is better to let established plants rebuild their strength for next year.
+After late June or early July, it is better to let the plant rebuild its strength for next year.

 Take firm, healthy stems and avoid stripping the plant too hard.
 Young or weak rhubarb plants should be harvested lightly, if at all.